Kuwait travel advice

 Regular Canadian passport

-Your passport must be valid for at least 6 months beyond the date you expect to leave Kuwait.
+Your passport must be valid for at least 6 months beyond the date of entry into Kuwait.

 Passport for official travel